 While this post is LONG it is important, because we’ve scoured every forum, question, and consideration that people were asking when it comes to buying a pellet grill.
 We dropped our opinions (and opinions of others) here.
 The investment you are about to make is a big one and you want to get this right.
-And full disclosure we are brand ambassadors with and love MAK Grills, it’s one of the best pellet grills in the market for so many reasons (below), but understand first why and see if that is the right call for you.

 When deciding on what cooker to use for grilling and smoking, there are a huge variety of manufactures out there.
 From Kamado Grills, like the Big Green Egg, to Drum Smokers, Offsets like Yoder Smokers, kettle grills, and electric smokers, it can be overwhelming to figure out which one is right for you.
 This post highlights the pros and cons of what a pellet smoker is (and isn’t) and to highlight the range of grills out there.

 No matter what you read online, pellet grills are a great option for grilling and smoking.
 They are real smokers, and are good enough for competitive smoking.
 Yes, people are winning competitions on them.
 (Haters are going to hate, just ignore them)

 Our first smoker was a pellet grill, and look at us now!
 They are convenient, great for people wanting both a smoke and a grill experience, but may not have the time to spend managing a fire, and have a variety of features depending on the manufacturer.